 As the Russian state-backed media were banned across the EU as well as some NATO member countries, and social media networks acted against fake accounts, the Russian tactics gradually evolved.
-Beyond the official speeches of Russian diplomats and state officials that resonated in the NATO information sphere, Russia stepped up the activity of Russian diplomats and other actors with a social media presence and ability to reach foreign audiences.
-73 In this respect there has also been a documented shift in strengthening the emphasis on the personal brands of Russian propagandist figures or journalists, as opposed to the brands of big media companies, as the former can more easily evade scrutiny.
+Beyond the official speeches of Russian diplomats and state officials that resonated in the NATO information sphere, Russia stepped up the Suffering failures on the battlefield, as well as arguably in the information domain, the Russian information operations centred on promoting the Russian narrative, but with much stronger emphasis on self justification.

+activity of Russian diplomats and other actors with a social media presence and ability to reach foreign audiences.
+In this respect there has also been a documented shift in strengthening the emphasis on the personal brands of Russian propagandist figures or journalists, as opposed to the brands of big media companies, as the former can more easily evade scrutiny.
 Russian channels also moved to different social media that remained open for Russian authorities and propagandists (such as Telegram or YouTube) or that were under the control of entities close to the Russian government (such as VKontakte).
 In some cases it has also been documented how sanctions were evaded through simple cross-posting between different platforms (such as Telegram and Twitter) or spreading content through channels and profiles that hid their connections with Russia on platforms such as Facebook or Twitter.74 Moreover, Russia also stepped up its information campaigns in languages spoken in NATO countries other than English (among others, French, German, or Italian) and engaged in setting up dozens of new websites spreading its disinformation.
 Russia also gradually enhanced its information operations using bots, trolls, and other covert means, including networks of journalists or bloggers acting without formal affiliation to Russia.
-76 These covert tactics often focused on purely disruptive activities, sharing false stories about both Ukrainian and other refugees as well as other domestic grievances already present in the target societies.
+These covert tactics often focused on purely disruptive activities, sharing false stories about both Ukrainian and other refugees as well as other domestic grievances already present in the target societies.